CLIMAAX/SNOW/01_Heavy_snowfall_and_blizzards/Risk_workflow_description_SNOW_BLIZZARDS.md

 ### Limitations

-While ERA5 and EURO-CORDEX are valuable datas for assessing snow and blizzard events, limitations in spatial resolution, representation of extremes, and model uncertainties necessitate the use of local observations and additional high-resolution simulations for accurate snowstorm risk assessment.
+While ERA5 and EURO-CORDEX are valuable datasets for assessing snow and blizzard events, limitations in spatial resolution, representation of extremes, and model uncertainties necessitate the use of local observations and additional high-resolution simulations for accurate snowstorm risk assessment.
 Applying bias correction techniques and using multi-model ensembles can help mitigate some of these uncertainties.

 ## Risk assessment methodology